 There are ecological and traffic-saving components to this plan because we are removing parking in the area and converting the space into a park, he says.

-Schwarting's efforts to "green" Port Jefferson date back nearly a decadeto the NYIT classroom where he involved students in designing ideas later presented to the mayor, village trustees, and 2030 committee.
-The project was well-received, and Schwarting continued to work on it with his architecture firm.
+green Port Jefferson date back nearly a decade—to the NYIT classroom where he involved students in designing ideas later presented to the mayor, village trustees, and others.
+The project was well received, and Schwarting continued to work on it with his architecture firm.
 He has also been involved with the urban revitalization and transit oriented development (TOD) of Upper Port Jefferson at the Port Jefferson Long Island Railroad station.
 Another project to the south of the station involved the study to transform a strip mall street into

 In addition, Schwarting taps students into global ideas through an exchange program that he began in 2004 with the Politecnico of Milano in Italy.
-The program brings Italian doctoral students to the Manhattan campus in the fall, and NYIT students to Milan in the summer.
+The program brings Italian graduate students to NYIT’s Manhattan campus in the spring, and NYIT students to Milan in the summer.

-Schwarting believes these experiences will show students the realities facing communities-something he has grown to appreciate and address with CAS Architects.
+He believes these experiences will show students the realities facing communities --something he has grown to appreciate and address with CAS Architects.

 I've always liked the things that can happen in a small practice, he says.

 It provides the opportunity to personally work with communities and be more connected with the people you're building for.
 I have also held a long-time interest in the positive interaction that can come from both teaching and practicing.